What is Fulfillment Status? A Comprehensive Guide in 2022

 The success of the supply chain, especially in retail, depends on order completion.
 While fulfillment strategies have always retained the power to disrupt a supply chain, they have managed to arrive at the heart of customer experience in the past decade.

 A good platform for integrating the fulfillment center‘s and user’s experience can profoundly affect a company’s Order Fulfilment success.
-Having a robust system in place that makes the task easier at every stage of the fulfilment cycle is critical.
-Many companies employ an excellent ERP software that integrates well with suppliers, vendors and customer interfaces.
+Having a robust system in place that makes the task easier at every stage of the fulfillment cycle is critical.
+Many companies employ excellent ERP software that integrates well with suppliers, vendors, and customer interfaces.
 Such a system helps accurately predict customer demand and optimise inventory, human resources, and finances.
 This is where WareIQ can help.

-With world-class WMS functionalities, WareIQ handles the entire range of intricate operations in the eCommerce fulfilment process, ranging from Inbound Operations such as scanning and quality check, through 100% accurate Pick and Pack, to Inventory Management across all channels.
-At the same time, WareIQ customers realise significant cost savings and wider reach due to better negotiations with shipping partners, strategically placed warehouses, economies of scale and scope in warehousing and data-driven decision making.
-WareIQ’s fulfillment platform enables eCommerce players to provide a superior post-purchase experience to their customers through an app store which has various apps like branded tracking, post ship badges, RTO shield etc.
+With world-class WMS functionalities, WareIQ handles the entire range of intricate operations in the eCommerce fulfillment process, ranging from Inbound Operations such as scanning and quality check, through 100% accurate Pick and Pack, to Inventory Management across all channels.
+At the same time, WareIQ customers realise significant cost savings and wider reach due to better negotiations with shipping partners, strategically placed warehouses, economies of scale and scope in warehousing, and data-driven decision-making.
+WareIQ’s fulfillment platform enables eCommerce players to provide a superior post-purchase experience to their customers through an app store that has various apps like branded tracking, post-ship badges, RTO shield, etc.

 WareIQ’s WMS, a centralised tech platform helps to better manage undelivered orders by reducing NDR processing time by 12 hours – a multifunctional NDR dashboard helps to track and take immediate action for undelivered orders in real-time, thereby reducing RTO by up to 10%.
 Automatic replenishment recommendations and easy purchase order creation capabilities on the WareIQ platform further empower eCommerce companies to leverage all possible ways of increasing their ROI.